Shaykh Tusi: Influence

 Tusi had an important role in the formation and revival of Shia jurisprudence and law, as his life coincided with the burning of books and libraries.
 It is even said that he revived hadith and Islamic jurisprudence.
 He defended the application of jurisprudence in respect to religious laws.
 One of his main accomplishments was that he was successful in propagation and making his methodology of argumentation and inference coherent: he had given to Shaykh Mufid a definite formulation of ijtihad.
 His dominance was unrivaled for a long time and nearly all Islamic jurisprudence was affected by Tusi's opinions.
 Some of Tusi's works show that he was influenced by precedent jurists like Sallar Deylami.
-Tusi's influence persisted until Ibn Idris Hilli, who criticized some of Tusi's views.
+Tusi's influence persisted until Ibn Idris al-Hilli, who criticized some of Tusi's views.
+He also produced biographies (ilm-rijal), traditions, and compendia of knowledge (Fihrist).
+He started developments that allowed Shia clerics to assume some of the roles previously permitted to only imams, such as collecting and distributing religious taxes, and organizing Friday prayers.

 Usuli School

 In conflict between the Akhbari and Usuli schools, Tusi defended the Usuli and claimed that the rival Akhbari were literalists.
 He believed in principles of jurisprudence as the fundamental knowledge in acquiring judgment in Islam, and wrote in the introduction to one of his works:

 He compared the positions of the different legal schools of Islam and showed that there is little difference between them.
 Tusi, like his masters, refuted the legal analogy (Qiyyas Fiqhi) in his manual of Usul Fiqh.